HVTom/magazin-chic/README.md

 ### *Customer dashboard*

-##### Customer Dashboard has 3 menu section to manage orders (history and current, 2 colors to indicate their status, thumbnail for each product, total price, date)
+##### Customer Dashboard has menu with 3 sections to manage orders (history and current, 2 colors to indicate their status, thumbnail for each product, total price, date)

 <img src="https://github.com/HVTom/magazin-chic/blob/main/UI/Customer_Dashboard_Orders.png">